The first song I learned was Deep Purple’s, Smoke on the Water and then Cream’s Sunshine of Your Love.

 - Wonderful Tonight

 - Girls Girls Girls

 - Hey Hey What Can I Do

 - Whole Lotta Rosie

 The summer of our 16th year we went back into the studio again with Ron Nevison and cut another studio album, Studio Album 6 titled So Long My Love.
-The title track is a re-recording of and original song we wrote for a dear friend who lost the lover of her life.
-The rest of the songs on the album are covers of some of our favorite songs.
+The title track is an original song we wrote for a dear friend who lost the love of her life.
+The rest of the songs on the album are covers of some of our favorite rock love songs.

 - Wherever You Will Go

 - She Will Be Loved

 - Every Rose Has Its Thorn